 · No smoking in or outside the property.
 Staff are not permitted to smoke whilst wearing their pre-school uniforms.

-policy was adopted at a meeting of
+This policy was originally adopted at a meeting of Winyates Playgroup Pre-school

 Held on (date)